gatsbyjs/gatsby/packages/gatsby-plugin-guess-js/README.md

 6. Optional: Under **Grant users access to this service account**, add the users or groups that are allowed to use and manage the service account.
 7. Click on **three dots under actions** , then click **Create**.

-- Put that file into a directory node_modules that is inside one of the parent directories of the script that we’ll create later.
-That means that you can keep it out of the repository with analytics.js.
+- Put that file into a directory `node_modules` that is inside one of the parent directories of the script that we’ll create later.
+That means that you can keep it out of the repository with `analytics.js`.
 For example, the following path is perfectly fine:
   `\$HOME/node_modules/myproject-3126e4caac6a.json`
   - The credentials that you created have an `client_email` address (which is displayed in the user interface and stored inside the JSON file).
 Copy that email address.